-In order to set the hairline to an angle on the sine scales it is necessary to determine the value of the angles represented by the subdivisions.
-Thus since there are six primary intervals between 4° and 5° each represents 10'; since each of the primary intervals is subdivided into five secondary intervals, each of the latter represents 2'.
-Again since there are five primary intervals between 20° and 25°, each represents 1°; since each primary interval here is subdivided into 2 secondary intervals, each of the latter represents 30'; as each secondary interval is subdivided into three parts, these smallest intervals represent 10'.
-These illustrations indicate the manner in which the learner should analyze the part of the scale involved to find the value of the smallest interval to be considered.
-In general when setting the hairline to an angle the student should always have in mind the value of the smallest interval on the part of the slide rule under consideration.
+In order to set the hairline to an angle on the sine scale, it is necessary to determine the values of the angles represented by the subdivisions.
+Since there are ten primary intervals between 8° and 9° each represents 0.1°; since each of the primary intervals is subdivided into two secondary intervals each of the latter represents 0.05°.
+Again since there are five primary intervals between 20° and 25°, each represents 1°; since each primary interval here is subdivided into five secondary intervals each of the latter represents 0.2°.
+The third from the last mark on the scale represents 80°, the next to the last 85°, and the last 90°\.
+The SRT scale is a folded D scale and accordingly is read like the D scale.

-When the hairline is set to an angle on the S or the ST scale, the sine of the angle is on scale C at the hairline, and hence on scale D when the rule is closed.
+When the hairline is set to an angle on the S or the SRT scale, the sine of the angle is on scale C at the hairline, and hence on scale D when the rule is closed.
 Also when the hairline is set to an angle on the cosine scale (S red) the cosine of the angle is on scale C at the hairline.

 Each small inscription at the right end of a scale is called the legend of the scale.
 A legend of a scale specifies a range of values associated with the function represented by the scale.
-Thus the legend 0.1 to 1.0 of scale S specifies that the sines of the angles on S and the cosines of angles on S red range from 0.1 to 1, and the legend 0.01 to 0.1 of the ST scale indicates that sines (or tangents) of angles on ST range from 0.01 to 0.1.
+Thus the legend 0.1 to 1.0 of scale S specifies that the sines of the angles on S and the cosines of angles on S red range from 0.1 to 1, and the legend 0.01 to 0.1 of the SRT scale indicates that sines (or radian equivalents and tangents) of angles on SRT range from 0.01 to 0.1.

 Example.
-Evaluate (a) $\sin 36^{\circ}24'$ (b) $\sin 3^{\circ}24'$ .
+Evaluate (a) sin 36.4°. (b) sin 3.40°.

-Solution (a) Opposite 36°24' on S, read on C (or D when rule is closed) 0.593.
+Solution. (a) Opposite 36.4° on S, read on C (or D when rule is closed) 0.593.